 WARNING: This is a controlled document.
 Hardcopies of this document may not be the latest version.

-Before using this document, check it is the latest version, refer to Council's website www.portstephens.nsw.gov.ai requirement governing the use of the funds.
+Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.au.

+External Restrictions Funds that are restricted as a result of a legislative requirement governing the use of the funds.
 These funds must be fully expended for the specific purpose defined and cannot be used by Council for general operations.

-External Restrictions Funds that are restricted as a result of a legislative resolution governing the use of the funds for a specific ourpose.
+Internal Restrictions Funds that are restricted as a result of a Council resolution governing the use of the funds for a specific purpose.

-Internal Restrictions Funds that are restricted as a result of a Council funds that is available to meet daily business liquidity requirements and assist with unforeseen budget shocks.
+Unrestricted Cash All cash and cash equivalents other than restricted funds that is available to meet daily business liquidity requirements and assist with unforeseen budget shocks.